pathminder/pathminder.github.io/_classes/stalker-soul-hunter.md

 ---

 An effective warrior wielding both skill and stealth, the stalker is a martial disciple who battles in the deep shadows and the hidden underworld of night.
 Through rigorous training and deep, intuitive instincts, the stalker is a trained killer whose very art is considered illegal in some places.
 Part mystic, part warrior, and part assassin, the stalker's arts are varied, but always deadly.

+Some stalkers learn that through the practice of more esoteric *ki* arts, that they are able to track the very essence of a foe, see through the fog of reality and hunt the soul of their targets.
+These stalkers, known as soul hunters, are well-versed in the methods of hunting and killing their intended targets.
+By honing their senses farther than any other stalker could, and emulating the hunting methods of hungry spirits and dragons, the soul hunter becomes a foe that is nigh- inescapable.

 **Adventures:** Stalkers adventure for many reasons, but most do so either as part of a guild of fellow stalkers on a mission, for money and profit, or for deeper, often darker purposes of the heart.
 Some adventure for the test of their skill, but this is slightly rarer; whatever the reason, the path of the stalker is often a self-absorbed one.